beyondstorage/specs/rfcs/47-better-error-handing.md

 2. SDK errors SHOULD not be wrapped.
 3. Wrapped error `struct`s won't wrap another layer of error `struct`s, and its wrapped `Err` is hidden.

-Besides, we should list all available errors in the docs.

 ### Where to define expected errors

 Top-level errors SHOULD be defined in [go-storage].

 For wrapped errors, if an error is related to a feature supported by service pairs, e.g., server-side encryption, it is considered a service-specific error and should be defined in `go-service-*`.
-Otherwise, it should be defined in [go-storage].
+Otherwise, it is considered a global error and should be defined in [go-storage].

+New global errors except the ones listed in this RFC should be defined via the RFC procedure.

 ### Naming convention